 With over four decades of combined personal injury experience, the law firm of Auger & Auger has seen thousands of injuries — and we understand just how life-changing they can be.
 When it comes to golf carts, we have discovered that people don’t always take these small vehicles as seriously as they should.
 Driver inexperience, horseplay, and driving while intoxicated can all contribute to collisions.
-We have a Columbia golf cart accident attorney ready to represent you, whether your incident took place on or off the green.
+We have a Columbia golf cart accident attorney ready to represent you, whether your incident occurred on or off the green.

-You’ll notice that we mentioned ‘passenger ejection,’ yet haven’t mentioned the driver.
+You’ll notice that we mentioned ‘passenger ejection’ yet haven’t mentioned the driver.
 It wasn’t an oversight.
 When a sharp left turn and speed combine to cause an accident, the driver has two things in their favor; the steering wheel and centrifugal force.
 Force will pull both riders to the right side of the cart, but the driver has the wheel to grip.
 When golf carts are not equipped with seat belts, there may be nothing to hold the passenger in place.

 It’s a reasonable assumption that the passenger can reach out and grab the hip restraint to keep themselves from being ejected.
 That said, the manufacturer-installed hip bars may actually be too short to keep a person inside.
 In fact, a hip bar or restraint can act as a fulcrum; i.e. the rider isn’t held in by the bar but rotated by it on their way out.
-A Columbia golf cart accident attorney is well aware these ejections can lead to catastrophic injury, and also that safe driving is a key preventive.
+A Columbia golf cart accident attorney is well aware that these ejections can lead to catastrophic injury and that safe driving is a key preventive.

 For those drivers who would like to take these low-speed vehicles more seriously, DuPont offers an online course that focuses on safety.
 It isn’t required by law, but it probably should be; operating a golf cart is a responsibility that should not be taken lightly.